Cross-Modal Distillation for RGB-Depth Person Re-Identification

-An extensive series of experiments has been considered to validate the proposed cross-modal distillation network.
-In this section, the results for optimization with the single modalities (i.e., step I. in Fig~\ref{schemetransferlearn}) are first shown to establish a baseline for the individual modalities.
-Hence, we first investigate how different choices for deep networks and losses affect the performance on single-modal re-identification, and compare the relative difficulty of the modalities and dataset.
+An extensive series of experiments has been considered to validate the proposed networks trained with cross-modal distillation.
+In this section, the results for optimization with the single modalities (i.e., step I. in Fig~\ref{schemetransferlearn}) are first shown to establish a baseline for the individual modalities (section \ref{sec:singmod}).
+Hence, we first investigate how different choices for losses affect the performance on single-modal re-identification, and compare the relative difficulty of the modalities and dataset.
 Then, the distillation step (step II.) of the proposed method is performed and evaluated (section \ref{sec:crossdist}).
-Here, insights in how the distillation network is ideally trained are given.
-This involves the choice of the correct baseline network as well as the direction of transfer in the distillation step.
-Additionally, a sensitivity analysis of the results for the cross-modal distillation is performed (section \ref{sec:sensitivity}).
-Finally, the presented method (section \ref{sec:compex}) is compared to other baselines and the state-of-the-art of the cross-modal person re-identification task between RGB and depth are defined.
-The findings of this section are underlined with an analysis of the activations of the neural networks (section \ref{sec:complex}).
+Here, the ideal direction of transfer is investigated.
+In section \ref{sec:embsize} an analysis of the ideal size of the embedding layer will be performed.
+Finally, the state-of-the-art of the cross-modal person re-identification task between RGB and depth is defined (section \ref{sec:compex}) and a qualitative explanation for the superiority of the method will be provided (section \ref{sec:complex})